 - Identify your deductions and evaluate your assets

 Speak with a member of the Bogin, Munns & Munns team today to schedule a consultation with our Florida tax law firm.
 Call our offices at (407) 578-9696 to set up an appointment.

 Tax law is divided into both federal tax and state tax.
 Federal Income tax became law in 1913 when the Sixteenth Amendment to the U.S. Constitution was ratified.
 While some states do not have an income tax, all residents and citizens of the United States are subject to federal income tax.

 Lowering Your Income

 The first way to reduce the taxes you owe is to lower your income.
 This is, of course, not the result most people want.
 Planning taxes should save you money in the long run, not force you to earn less!

 When you fill out your taxes, you need to list your deductions.
 This is the primary way that many tax law attorneys in Orlando and across the country help their clients avoid unnecessary taxes.
 For example, you may be able to deduct items like:

 - How many dependents you have

 - Certain capital losses

 Tax law in Florida, as well as federal tax law, is complex.
 It is highly unlikely that anyone who is not a full-time tax attorney will know all the possible deductions that could apply to their situation.
-By teaming up with the Orlando tax law attorneys at Bogin, Munns & Munns, you can help ensure that you take advantage of all the deductions you are legally owed.
+By teaming up with the tax law attorneys at Bogin, Munns & Munns serving Orlando, you can help ensure that you take advantage of all the deductions you are legally owed.